alwell/a-survey-of-paramattha-dhammas/the_scriptures_and_their_commentaries_1.md

 kind of subject, and so on up to the Book of the Elevens.
 Summarizing them, they are:

+- Eka-nipāta (eka means one), Book of the Ones;
+- Duka-nipāta (duka, from dve, two, meaning pair), Book of the Twos;
+- Tika-nipāta, Book of the Threes;
+- Catuka-nipāta, Book of the Fours;
+- Pañcaka-nipāta, Book of the Fives;
+- Chaka-nipāta, Book of the Sixes;
+- Sattaka-nipāta, Book of the Sevens;
+- Aṭṭhaka-nipāta, Book of the Eights;
+- Navaka-nipāta, Book of the Nines;
+- Dasaka-nipāta, Book of the Tens;
+- Ekādasaka-nipāta, Book of the Elevens.

 The commentary to the “Aṅguttara Nikāya” is the “Manorathapūranī”.

 Apart from these four Nikāyas, there is the “Khuddaka Nikāya”, which contains the word of the Buddha.
 This consists of the following books:

+- “Khuddakapāṭha” or “Minor Readings”;1
+- “Dhammapada” (pada means word or phrase);2
+- “Udāna” or “Verses of Uplift”;
+- “Itivuttaka” or “As it was said”;
+- “Suttanipāta” or “The Group of Discourses”;
+- “Vimānavatthu” or “Stories of the Mansions” (in “Minor Anthologies IV”);
+- “Petavatthu” or “Stories of the Departed” (in “Minor Anthologies IV”);
+- “Theragāthā” or “Psalms of the Brethren”;
+- “Therīgāthā” or “Psalms of the Sisters”;
+- “Jātaka” or “Stories of the Buddha’s Former Births” (in three volumes by P.T.S.);
+- “Mahā-Niddesa” (niddesa means descriptive exposition);
+- “Cūḷa-Niddesa” (cūḷa or culla means small);3
+- “Paṭisambhidāmagga” or “The Path of Discrimination”;
+- “Apadāna” (life histories);4
+- “Buddhavaṃsa” or “Chronicle of the Buddhas” (in “Minor Anthologies III”);
+- “Cariyāpiṭaka” or “Basket of Conduct” (in “Minor Anthologies III”).

 The commentaries to these collections of the “Khuddaka Nikāya” are the
 following: